 - Include Interactive Elements

-Polls, surveys, and quizzes are fun and easy ways to get subscribers involved.
-These can be short and sweet, such as a “Which tip was your favourite?” at the end of an email.
+Polls, surveys, and quizzes are fun and easy ways for your subscribers to get involved.
+They can be short and simple, such as asking, “Which tip was your favourite?” at the end of an email.
+When people feel involved, engagement naturally increases, and you gain valuable insights into the content your subscribers enjoy most.

 - Invite Replies to Specific Questions